open-sauced/maintainer-intro-course/effective-communication.md

 Start by acknowledging and thanking them for the issue or pull request they created.
 Ask them questions if something is not clear enough for you.
 Keep your message clear and short so they can understand your purpose.
 When you deliver a few topics, using bullet points in a comment or splitting your message into several comments is recommended.

 One of the golden rules in an international remote environment is never to make an assumption.
-Async communication, more often than not, can lead to misunderstanding because writing is different from speaking.
+Asynchronous communication, more often than not, can lead to misunderstanding because writing is different from speaking.
 People with different cultural and language backgrounds might need help explaining their intentions or understanding specific cultural sayings.
 Consider using words with explicit meanings when you are communicating.

-Another way to engage with your contributors is by holding a regular office hour.
-In sync, you can hear their ideas and challenges, communicate with them about your project's direction, and more.
+Another way to engage with your contributors is by holding regular office hours.
+In synchronous conversation, you can hear their ideas and challenges, communicate with them about your project's direction, and more.
 This can be a good way to get to know your contributors closer and vice versa.

 Maintainers are human.
 Sometimes, a discussion with a contributor can upset you when you're tired or having a bad day.
 Always remember that you want to foster a healthy communication and welcoming environment.
 So, it's okay to cool down and take time to answer them.
 You can take a couple of hours or even a day before you return to them to avoid a bitter tone.